veronicasaz/ThreeBodyProblem_astronomy/README.md

 ## Project description
-Use of Reinforcement Learning for the choice of integration parameters that determine the time-step size for the integration of the gravitational N-body problem.
+Use of Reinforcement Learning for the choice of integration parameters that determine the time-step size for the integration of the gravitational 3-body problem.

-## Training and testing
-TestGym.py -> Train the RL algorithm
-TrainingFunctions.py -> Additional functions for training the RL algorithm

-TestTrainedModelGym_hermite.py -> multiple experiments to visualize the results of the RL training PlotsSimulation.py -> visualize results of the integration
+Full paper available at: LINK

 ## Environments
-Cluster/cluster_2D/envs/HermiteIntegration_env.py: environment for the integration of the Nbody problem with Hermite integrator
-Cluster/cluster_2D/envs/FlexibleIntegration_env.py: environment for the integration of the Nbody problem with different integrators
+env/ThreeBP_env.py: environment for the integration of the 3-body problem with different integrators.
+Hermite, Huayno, ph4, and Symple available.

 ## Settings
-settings_hermite.json: settings for the integration and training of the RL for the case with Hermite integrator settings_multiple.json: settings for the integration and training of the RL for the case with different integrators
+settings_integration_3BP.json: settings containing initial conditions, integration, and RL training parameters.

+## Training and testing
+TestEnvironment.py: experiments to analyze the problem, study the reward function and test the performance of the environment.
+TestTrainedModel-> Train the RL algorithm and evaluate the trained model.
+Perform experiments to understand the performance of the trained model compared to the baseline.
+TrainRL.py : functions necessary for training.
+DeepQN implementation and more
+TestTrainedIntegrators: experiments to apply the trained model to other integrators and retrain for Symple integrator.

+## Plots
+plots.py: basic functions to plot trajectories, time evolution, and actions taken.

 ## Other
 helpfunctions.py: additional functions to help loading files